Football

 Heckingbottom branded Osmajic’s bizarre behaviour as “totally unacceptable” and our sources understand it’s the third and final strike for the experienced 26-year-old Montenegro international.

-That has sparked an urgent hunt for a new No.9 as North End try to rescue their play-off push.
+That has sparked an urgent hunt for a new No.9 as North End try to rescue their play-off push, a situation that has intensified interest and speculation much like new UK bookmakers entering a crowded and competitive market.

 Top of the list is Barnsley hotshot Davis Keillor-Dunn, one of League One’s most lethal finishers this season, whose power and work-rate have caught the eye across the Championship.